8n8/crashbike/README.md

 Run the program with 'stack exec crashbike <arguments>'.
 The arguments are:

-1. the path of the file containing the parameters
+1. the path of the file containing the parameters, such as the 'standardbike.ini' file provided here
 2. (optional) the word "tune"
-3. (necessary if 2 is there) either "steer" or "lean" to find the most stable PID parameters
+3. (necessary if 2 is there) either "steer" or "lean" to find the most stable PID parameters for either the steering controller or the lean controller

 # References